Skip to content

 Employee bonuses are clearly a valuable tool that can have a big impact on your people.
 But what makes a good bonus?

-But does it actually motivate people to succeed?
-Perhaps not.
+But does money truly motivate people to succeed?
+Research suggests it may not.

-They say that cash is king, but Google, the tech giant that’s regularly recognized as one of the world’s best places to work, have found that money alone doesn’t motivate staff.
-In fact, the company discovered that cash incentives actually made people less happy while rewards like gifts or experiences were far more effective at motivating its people.
+They say cash is king, but Google—a company consistently ranked among the world’s best places to work—has found that money alone doesn’t drive employee happiness or performance.
+In fact, Google discovered that cash incentives can sometimes reduce satisfaction, while alternative rewards, like gifts or experiences, are far more effective at motivating employees.

-One of our favorite examples comes from one of our clients, who runs a regular competition where a top performer can win the chance to have the company CEO come and wash their car for them.
-It’s an example of the kind of out-of-the-box thinking that can create truly memorable bonuses.
+For instance, one of our clients runs a competition where a top performer wins the chance to have the company CEO wash their car.
+It’s a playful, out-of-the-box idea that creates a memorable and motivating experience.

 15 Creative Employee Bonus Ideas